Winter Market Guidelines

 Occasionally, the NWFM may approve vendors that do not fit in the above three categories, such as businesses who offer a service or product.
 For example, chair massage or landscaping design.
 Please apply with relevant documentation (business license, food safety certifications, and proof of insurance coverage).
 Businesses that are aligned with the New West Farmers Market Society’s Mission Statement will be given preference.

 Location, Dates, and Fees

-The 2017 Winter Markets will take place on every 1st and 3rd Saturday of the month from 11am to 3pm on Belmont Street, New Westminster.
+The 2018 Winter Markets will take place on every 1st and 3rd Saturday of the month from 11am to 3pm on Belmont Street, New Westminster.
 Stall sizes are either 10’x10’ or 10’x20’ and an appropriate stall will be awarded to you based on your needs, requested in the application.
-The 2017 Winter Markets begin November 4th, 2017, and run until April 21, 2018.
+The 2018 Winter Markets begin November 3rd, 2018, and run until April 20, 2019.

 Prepaid Stall sizes and fees are:

 - 10’ X 10’ – $40 per market +taxes